 Continue on a driveway leading to Rockfield Road, with a minor road opposite (Icehouse Wood).
 Turn right onto the main road, finally leaving the GW.
 In 100m, just after passing a cul-de-sac on your left, bear left onto a bridleway and follow this downhill for 500m to the A25.

 Cross this busy road carefully at the traffic island and go up the alleyway opposite.
 Continue along a residential road, forking right at a small green to go down to Station Road East.
 Turn left here, passing the Council Offices and rejoining your outward route.
-Costa Coffee is on the right-hand side of this road, and if you go past the turning to the station you come to Caffè Nero on the left.
+Costa Coffee and Coughlans Bakery are on the right-hand side of this road; if you go past the turning to the station you will find Caffè Nero on the left.

-For trains to London from Platform 1 go through the pedestrian tunnel; on the other side Café Papillon is the first place on Station Road West and the Oxted Inn is on the left.
+For trains to London from Platform 1 (and other refreshment places) go through the subway under the station and keep right on the far side.
+Café Papillon is the first place on Station Road West and the Oxted Inn is off to the left.

 - The source of the River Eden is in the Titsey Estate, less than 2 km away on the slopes of the North Downs.
 The river flows through Edenbridge and Hever and joins the River Medway near Penshurst.